course-details-portlet

 Learning methods and activities

-Seminar based on discussion of assigned texts and group work.
-Students have to read and prepare about 1-2 articles/chapter each week.
+Lecture and seminar based on discussion of assigned texts and group work.
+Students have to read and prepare for discussion of about 1-2 articles/chapters each week.

 Compulsory assignments